Elphinstone Inlet

 The Elphinstone Inlet, or Khor ash Sham (خور الشم), is a inlet in the Musandam Peninsula of Oman.
-It was named for the-then Governor of Bombay, Mounstuart Elphinstone, by the British survey team that mapped it in 1820.
+It was named for the-then Governor of Bombay, Mountstuart Elphinstone, by the British survey team that mapped it in 1820.

 History

 The population of the Musandam Peninsular, also known as the Ruus Al Jibal, has long been dominated by the Shihuh and a number of affiliated tribes (such as the Habus and Tunaij) and is mainly today covered by the Omani Musandam Governorate.

-Historically, the territory was considered Qawasim but the independently-minded Shihuh were difficult to govern and their principal northern villages were often secessionist, depending on the inaccessibility of the terrain they inhabited.
-The Shihuh were frequently in conflict with the Al Qasimi of both Sharjah and Ras Al Khaimah and were more ready to accept the Suzerainty of Muscat, leading the Musandam to be generally recognised as Omani territory by the early C20th.
+Historically, the territory was considered Qawasim but the independently minded Shihuh were difficult to govern and their principal northern villages were often secessionist, depending on the inaccessibility of the terrain they inhabited.
+In the nineteenth century, the Shihuh were frequently in conflict with the Al Qasimi of both Sharjah and Ras Al Khaimah and were more ready to accept the Suzerainty of Muscat, leading the Musandam to be generally recognised as Omani territory by the early C20th.